 Also the cellular industry has launched their own 4G initiative called LTE.
 This while 3G is still being improved to reach higher speeds.
 Most likely technologies like WiMAX and LTE are going to exist next to each other.

-Different 3G standards like HSPA and EVDO are being integrated into 1 chip solutions like the GOBI modem from Qualcomm.
+Different 3G standards like HSDPA and EVDO are being integrated into 1 chip solutions like the GOBI modem from Qualcomm.
 For those who travel frequently between the US and Europe it's a step towards a smoother 3G experience.

 Laptop Internet hurdles